FabricMC/fabric-docs/develop/loader/mod-resolution.md

 ### Plain Mods {#plain-mods-res}

-Plain mods are generally preferred over nested mods, and some version of this mod shall be loaded.
+Some version of this mod shall be loaded - that is, a mod with the same mod id must be loaded.
+This can either be a different version of the same mod in the same location, a version of the mod nested within another mod, or a mod that [`provides`](/fabric-mod-json#provides) the same mod id.
+If a version of this mod cannot be loaded due to conflicting dependency requirements, Loader will fail to load the mod set and prompt the user with a solution.

+As Loader prefers less nested mods over more nested mods, Loader will prefer to load a plain mod over a nested mod, even if it is of a lower version so long as it is compatible with the rest of the mod set.
+See the [plain mod overriding example](#preferring-plain-mods-over-nested-mods) for an example.

 ### Nested Mods {#nested-mods-res}

-Nested mods are not required to be loaded, unless they are required by another mod.
+Nested mods are only loaded if their parent mod is loaded, and are not required to be loaded, unless they are required by another mod that is required to load.
 This is useful for mods that provide additional features to other mods that may not be present, or allowing the parent mod to provide different implementations depending on the environment or other loaded mods.

 This differs from other methods of conditional loading, such as manually checking if a mod is loaded or using features such as [resource conditions](../resource-conditions) for optionally loading